nightroman/FarNet/RedisKit/README.md

 - `ShiftF5`

-    TODO: Creates a new key from the cursor key.
+    Clones the cursor key with a new name.

 - `ShiftF6`